K-Coll/Milestone-Project-1/README.md

 * Using a cohesive design scheme and colour contrasts to make sure the text is easy to read.
 * Using clear navigation.

-The WAVE WebAIM web accessibility evaluatuon tool was used to ensure the website meets high accessibility standards.
+The WAVE WebAIM web accessibility evaluation tool was used to ensure the website meets high accessibility standards.
 All pages of the website passsed with zero errors.

   <details><summary>Wave Home Page</summary>
   <img src="docs/validation/wave-home.png">